Comprehensive, in-depth content has been critical ever since Google’s

 Google’s requirements for in-depth articles?

-There are certain tools that help the users to meet the requirements of in-depth articles.
-Using Tools like Google’s Structured Data Markup Handler, the users can paste a URL to an article.
-They can go through the article and tag key portions like the name of the author, published date, article body, and images using this tool.
-In the end, the Markup Handler will generate the HTML for you to add to your content.
+There are certain tools that help marketers and other writers meet the requirements of in-depth articles.
+A key one is Google’s Structured Data Markup Helper.
+When you paste an article’s URL into this tool, it tags key portions of the article – such as the author’s name, publication date, article body, and images.
+The Markup Handler then generates HTML for you to add to your content.

 Initially, Google’s in-depth feature was said to be beneficial for larger companies and well-established websites.
-Over the years, smaller sites and blogs have also gained attention by producing some good, relevant and lengthy content that has the capability to dig deep into the subject matter, and is marked-up appropriately.
+Over the years, smaller sites and blogs have also gained attention with strong, relevant and lengthy content that digs deeply into subjects and contains appropriate markup.